Organizational Leadership, Master of Science Program (MSOL) (30 credits) (Online - Synchronous and Asynchronous Formats)

 - Demonstrated evidence of ethics, as well as organizational, administrative, and collaborative skills, through group-based projects; and

-- Satisfactory progress on action research project.
+- Satisfactory progress on an action research project.

 - Completion of 30 approved graduate credits of study in organizational leadership;